laravel/docs/authorization.md

 <a name="customising-gate-response-status"></a>
 #### Customizing The HTTP Response Status

-When an action is denied via a Gate, a `403 Forbidden` HTTP response is returned, however it can be useful to instead return an alternative HTTP status.

-You may customize the HTTP status returned for a failed authorization check by using the `denyWithStatus` static constructor on `Illuminate\Auth\Access\Response`:
+When an action is denied via a Gate, a `403` HTTP response is returned; however, it can sometimes be useful to return an alternative HTTP status code.
+You may customize the HTTP status code returned for a failed authorization check using the `denyWithStatus` static constructor on the `Illuminate\Auth\Access\Response` class:

     use App\Models\User;
     use Illuminate\Auth\Access\Response;